shauncampbell20/task_scheduler_dashboard_shauncampbell20/README.md

 ### Command Line Interface

+Add install location to PATH to use `task_scheduler` command.

 `--home` set the directory where logs and database will be stored.
 Default is ~User\Process Dashboard

 `--folder` set the folder containing tasks in Windows Task Scheduler.
 Default is \\Automation